-There are many variables to think about when you purchase a new furnace:
+There are many variables to consider when you purchase a new replacement furnace:

 - How much are you looking to spend on monthly heating bills?

 - Do any of the residents living in the home suffer from respiratory problems?